tydaeus/notes/nodejs/configuring_node_and_npm.md

 ```

 ### Prefix
-The prefix determines where globabl modules get installed.
+The prefix determines where global modules get installed.
 This should not be within the node program folder, so updating node will not overwrite modules.
 Prefix defaults to a location within the user's home folder.
 ```bash
     > npm config set prefix "C:\[location]"
 ```

+**Recommended**: add this location to your `PATH` so that global modules can be used directly from the command line.